 Actions speak louder with words

-Though they weren't there at launch, Google Home now supports Actions, which are its equivalent of Alexa's Skills.
+Though they weren't there at launch, Google Home now supports Actions (also referred to as 'Assistant apps'), which are its equivalent of Alexa's Skills.
 The difference is that you don't have to install them; Google Home learns Actions - also referred to as Services - automatically when they're dispatched by developers.
 That means you'll probably want to know what's available.

 Essential: The 65 best Alexa Easter eggs

-Head to the menu and then 'More settings' > 'Services' for the full list.
-Tapping each one will bring up more info and an example of thing things you can say to make them work.
+Head to the menu and then 'More settings' > 'Assistant apps' for the full list.
+Tapping each one will bring up more info and an example of things you can say to make them work.
+Google's started improving the discovery part of the app to help you find more of these features, but it's good to have a way to see them all.

 Check your history